nicolo-tellini/nicolo-tellini/README.md

-- 👋 Hi, I’m @nicolo-tellini
+👋 Hi, I’m @nicolo-tellini

-- 🌱 I’m currently learning!
+I’m currently working on:

-- 📫 How to reach me: bioinformaticscode.tellini@gmail.com
+📫 How to reach me: bioinformaticscode.tellini@gmail.com